Understanding “Damages” in Your Personal Injury Case

 Calculating damages in a personal injury case can be difficult.
 First, because every personal injury case is unique, each requires an analysis of what damages may be available and what the dollar amount of those damages are.
 Second, calculating certain types of damages is not straightforward.
 For example, determining damages for future medical costs or other necessary future expenses that you will incur after a life-altering injury is complex.
 An experienced personal injury attorney can help you understand and calculate all of your damages.

 You can recover damages for your injuries through negotiations and settlement or through a court trial.
-While we are a firm known for taking cases to trial, at Matthew G. Miller our practice has proved that about 65% of all cases we handle are resolved by settlement without ever filing a lawsuit.
+While we are a firm known for taking cases to trial, at Miller Stockmann our practice has proved that about 65% of all cases we handle are resolved by settlement without ever filing a lawsuit.

 If we do file a lawsuit, understand that only about 10 percent of all cases filed ever go to trial.
 We arrived at this number by looking at cases handled by the Nebraska Federal Court.
 In 2016, the Court reported 230 civil case filings for the year and there were 22 cases tried that same year.